mozaik-association/mozaik/docs/5Marketing-emails.md

     The email marketing module, added to the distribution list module, allows you to send a recurring email to a specific distribution list that is constantly updated thanks to the dynamic filters.
     !!!example "Examples"

-       - I want to automatically send an email to all the people who paid their membership in the last 6 hours to thank them.
+       - I want to automatically send a 'thank you' email to all the people who paid their membership in the last 24 hours.

-        To do this you will have to create a distribution list that includes, thanks to the filters, the people who paid their membership in the last 24 hours.
+        To do this you will have to create a distribution list that includes - thanks to the include filters - the people who paid their membership in the last 24 hours (=time-related filter).
 The filters being dynamic, the distribution list will be constantly updated.
-Once the list is created, in the mailing configuration you will have to select a recurrent mailing every 6 hours.
-Every 6 hours only new people who have paid their membership will receive the email.
+Once the distribution list is created, you can add a reccurence of 24 hours on the mass mailing campaign.

-       - I want to automatically send an email to all people who have signed a petition in the last 24 hours and are over 30 years old.
+       - I want to automatically send an email to all people who have recently signed a peitition, who are ex-members and who are over 30 years old.

-        To do this you will have to create a distribution list that includes, thanks to the filters, the people who have signed a petiton in the last 24 hours.
-The filters being dynamic, the distribution list will be constantly updated.
-Once the list is created, in the mailing configuration you will have to select a recurrent mailing every 24 hours.
-Every 24 hours only new people who have signed a petition will receive the email.

 <figure markdown>
 ![screenshot 20](img/screen20.png)
  <figcaption>Example of recurrent mailing</figcaption>